Skip to main content

 Some people taking Jatenzo (testosterone undecanoate) in clinical trials have reported depression and suicidal thoughts.
 Let your prescriber know if you or someone you care for notices new or worsening depression, anxiety, mood changes, or thoughts of self-harm.
 If these symptoms appear, get medical help right away.

-What are the side effects of Jatenzo (testosterone undecanoate)?
+Side effects of Jatenzo (testosterone undecanoate)

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.